flashjaysan/defold-side-scroller-tutorial-from-scratch/README.md

 ![score font properties](doc/defold_score_font_properties.png)

+- Save and close the font.

 ### Creating a gui resource

+Everything gui related needs to be added inside a `Gui` resource.
+So create one.

 - In the `Assets` view, right click the `main` folder and select `New...` > `Gui`.
 - In the `New Gui` dialog, name the gui `main.gui` and click the `OK` button.